arr2036/yksofttoken/README.md

 ## Time

-A hardware Yubikey has an 8hz timer that runs whenever the key is powered on.
+A hardware based Yubikey has an 8hz timer that runs whenever the key is powered on.
 This lets the authenticator detect out of order uses of tokens.

 In a hardware token, the initial timer value is set to a random value when the token